 4. Does H4CBD get you high?

-It wouldn’t be quite accurate to say that H4CBD gets you high, but this cannabinoid certainly doesn’t provide the effects you usually associate with CBD, either.
+It wouldn’t be quite accurate to say that H4CBD gets you high.
+Still, this cannabinoid certainly doesn’t provide the effects you usually associate with CBD, either.
 Based on limited preliminary research and anecdotal testimony, it appears that taking H4CBD feels like taking a big dose of CBD alongside a small dose of THC.
 As anyone who has ever combined the two cannabinoids knows, CBD has a tendency to drown out THC without completely eliminating its effects.

 5. Is H4CBD the same thing as HHC?